learn-co-curriculum/dsc-computational-complexity/README.md

 $ \beta =(\boldsymbol{X}^T\boldsymbol{X})^{-1}\boldsymbol{X}^T y$

 This formula looks very simple, elegant and intuitive.
-It works perfectly fine for the case of simple linear regression due to limited number of computed dimensions, but with datasets that are very large or **big data** sets, it becomes computationally very expensive as it can potentially involve a huge number complex mathematical operations.
+It works perfectly fine for the case of simple linear regression due to a limited number of computed dimensions, but with datasets that are very large or **big data** sets, it becomes computationally very expensive as it can potentially involve a huge number of complex mathematical operations.

 For this formula, we need to find $(\boldsymbol{X}^T\boldsymbol{X})$, and invert it as well, which makes it very expensive.
 Imagine is matrix $X_{(N \times M+1)}$ has $(M+1)$ columns where $M$ is the number of predictors and $N$ is the number of rows of observations.
 In machine learning, you will often find datasets with $M >1000$ and $N > 1,000,000$.
 The $(\boldsymbol{X}^T\boldsymbol{X})$ matrix itself takes a while to calculate, then you have to invert an $M×M$ matrix which adds more to the complexity - making it hugely expensive.
 You'll also come across situations where the input matrix grows so large that it cannot fit into your computer's memory.